cogscides/vscode-export-dir2file/README.md

 ## Description

-This Visual Studio Code extension allows you to export all files in a directory to a single Markdown file with support for ignoring and whitelisting files.
-This is particularly useful for creating comprehensive documentation or exporting files for AI or any other documentation purposes.
+This VScode extension allows you to export all files in a directory to a single file with support for ignoring and include rules.
+This is particularly useful for exporting files for AI or documentation purposes.

 ## Features

 - Export all files in a directory to `export.md`.
-- Support for ignoring and whitelisting files using config variables `ignoreList` and `includeFile`.
+- Support for ignoring and whitelisting files using config variables `ignoreFile` and `includeFile`.
 - Set global ignore filepath rules from settings
 - Option to include project structure in the exported Markdown file.
 - Option to remove in language comments